 |Varicella||Completed vaccine series or positive serology|

 Acceptance of a deferral requires you to withdraw acceptances that you may have received from other schools.
-In other words, you may not have a deferral from the UW School of Medicine and Public Health and another school.
-However, you may apply to other schools the following year even though you hold a deferral from the UW School of Medicine and Public Health.
+In other words, you may not have a deferral from UW and another school.
+However, you may apply to other schools the following year, even though you hold a deferral from UW.
+For deferral-related questions, please email email@example.com.

 Technical standards and disclosure of disabilities

 Conferral of a medical degree certifies that the recipient has demonstrated all the requisite abilities to become a practicing generalist physician.
-This demonstration encompasses a variety of attributes critical to the provision of quality medical care, including the physical, cognitive and emotional strengths necessary to complete the rigorous requirements of the medical school curriculum, and the social and behavioral skills expected of a competent care-giver.
+This demonstration encompasses a variety of attributes critical to the provision of quality medical care, including the physical, cognitive and emotional strengths necessary to complete the rigorous requirements of the medical school curriculum, as well as the social and behavioral skills expected of a competent caregiver.